Miller v. Universal City Studios, Inc.: Appeals Court findings

 The appellate court found that the district court's charge to the jury which stated that facts cannot be copyrighted was correct, but the court was not correct in denying the defense motion for a new trial.
-The appeals court said that was incorrect.
 The defense motion argued that a writer's research is not copyrightable.
-The appeals court agreed, and overturned the jury's verdict and remanded the case back to the district court for a new trial.
+The appeals court agreed, overturned the jury's verdict, and remanded the case back to the district court for a new trial.